E. Henry Knoche: Life and career

 He served in the United States Navy as a Navy intelligence officer, in World War II, and the Korean War.
+He became a lieutenant.

 He joined the CIA in 1953 as an analyst; he was fluent in Russian and the Fuzhou dialect.
 During the Cuban Missile Crisis, he briefed President John F. Kennedy.
 Even though he lacked the typical CIA resume, as having never served in operational capacity or in the clandestine operations, he was steadily promoted through the agency's ranks.
 On July 7, 1976 he became deputy director, serving under director George H. W. Bush.
 In that position, he was responsible for day-to-day agency operations.

 On January 12, 1977, he was honored as a recipient of the President's Award for Distinguished Federal Civilian Service.
 Presentation of the award was made in the East Room of the White House by Vice President Nelson Rockefeller.

 Upon Bush's resignation from the CIA with the inauguration of President Jimmy Carter on January 20, 1977, Knoche became acting director.
 That day, he briefed Carter on the agency's ongoing clandestine operations.
 On January 21, 1977, he met with the president and delivered photo intelligence from Aerospace Data Facility-East.
 His term as acting director ended when Stansfield Turner was confirmed as director of the CIA on March 9, 1977.

 Knoche retired on August 1, 1977.
-He was awarded the Distinguished Service Medal.
+He was awarded the President's Award for Distinguished Federal Civilian Service.

 He married Angie Papoulas in 1947; they had five sons.